-A shared mailbox is a mailbox not assigned to any one individual; one that multiple people have access to.
-The most common use for a shared mailbox is when a unit or department needs to communicate as a separate entity, and wants to have multiple people in the office able to check and send email from the account at any time.
+A shared mailbox is a mailbox not assigned to any one individual; it is one that multiple people have access to.
+The most common use for a shared mailbox is when a unit or department needs to communicate as an entity itself, and wants to have multiple people in the office able to check and send email from the account at any time.
 A shared mailbox will also have a calendar associated with it that may be used by multiple individuals.

 The easiest and most common way to use a shared mailbox is to open it up from within your own email account.
 If you are given access to a shared mailbox, clicking your email address as it displays in the upper right corner will present you with a drop down menu listing the accounts you have permissions to access.
 Clicking that account will open it up in a separate tab or browser window.